 Dawson recommends that the analysis method she developed with Fabrycky be used on future planet discoveries.
-"We've cleared up some confusion in the systems we studied, and we believe we've provided a way to avoid future
+"We've cleared up some confusion in the systems we studied, and we believe we've provided a way to avoid future confusion," she said.

 Headquartered in Cambridge, Mass., the Harvard-Smithsonian Center for Astrophysics (CfA) is a joint collaboration between the Smithsonian Astrophysical Observatory and the Harvard College Observatory.
 CfA scientists, organized into six research divisions, study the origin, evolution and ultimate fate of the universe.